 By profession I am an academic.
 During my career I have migrated in terms of subject area from Oriental languages through linguistics to computing (though certainly not giving up the earlier interests when I moved into new fields), and I have side interests in various aspects of philosophy and political and economic thought.

 As a full-time university teacher until 2009 I was teaching E-Business, and IT Law.
 “E-Business” means electronic business: how information technology is changing the nature of business and trade.
 The first edition of my book on this topic seemed to be the earliest textbook on e-business to be aimed at computer science students rather than businesspeople.
 (The most recent edition came out in 2008.)
-Likewise, my online textbook on Law for Computing Students (published 2009) seems to have no close competitor to date.
+Likewise, my online textbook on Law for Computing Students (originally published 2009 — second edition came out in 2017) seems to have no close competitor to date.

 Until I reached what was then compulsory retirement age in 2009 I was Professor of Natural Language Computing, in the School of Informatics at the University of Sussex.
 (I served for several years as Chairman of that university’s former Computer Science & Artificial Intelligence department.)
 After retiring from Sussex I spent several years as a research fellow at the University of South Africa.
 I continue to research and write.

 Apart from teaching and a great deal of admin work, and some of the kind of research that one does alone with one’s books in one’s study or a library carrel, much of the work I did during my years as a university prof involved leading small teams of researchers in the execution of computing projects sponsored by the Ministry of Defence and by various national Research Councils.
 Anyone interested in getting an impression of life in my research team can read a third-party description.
 The American sociologist Greg Myers used my team for a case study of social relationships in scientific research — his article “Politeness and certainty” appeared in Social Studies of Science, vol. 21, 1991.